nj-vs-vh/pyindigo/README.md

 - installing indigo — where to put executables and custom client? temp solution is LD_LIBRARY_PATH set to `pyindigo/indigo/build/lib`
 - enable_blob_mode — how to use it and do I need to worry about it
-- working with remote devices — should be easy (see indigo_cffi package)
+- working with remote devices — should be easy
 - config property — how does it work? why wasn't ZWO camera able to start until I created config file manually?
 - licensing?